 The Magistral mining project is located in the Ancash region of Peru, approximately 450 km northeast of the capital of Lima and approximately 140 km east of the port city of Trujillo.
 The Magistral property can be reached by vehicle by driving a total of 272 km from Trujillo, much of which consists of poorly maintained roads that traverse steep topography.
 The Magistral Project consists of one large, irregularly shaped block of contiguous concessions and two smaller, non-contiguous single concessions.
 The Magistral Project comprises 36 granted concessions, totaling 16,416.0 hectares.
 The project is an open pit copper mine with molybdenum concentrate as a by-product.
 In 2016, ProInversión approved an initial feasibility study, which set forth production rates starting at 10 thousand tonnes per day and achieving 30 thousand tonnes per day.
 In 2016, the MINEM approved an environmental impact assessment ("EIA"), to process up to 30 ktpd.
-In 2023, we requested a modification of the EIA and in May 24, 2024, the National Service for Environmental Certification of Sustainable Investments (Servicio Nacional de Certificación Ambiental para las Inversiones Sostenibles, or "SENACE") formally rejected the modification request of the EIA.
+In 2023, we requested a modification of the EIA and in May 24, 2024, the National Service for Environmental Certificación Ambiental para las Inversiones Sostenibles, or "SENACE") formally rejected the modification request of the EIA.
 We are currently addressing the situation with the relevant authorities, and we expect to reach a solution in 2025.
-The denial of the permit impacts our assessment of the project's economic feasibility, technical development, as well as our impairment analysis.
+The denial of the permit impacts our assessment of the project's conomic feasibility, technical development, as well as our impairment analysis.
 Additionally, because of the denial, in June 2024, the Magistral project was tested for impairment resulting in a loss of US\$58 million.

 Nexa Peru was awarded the contract to develop the Magistral mining project in 2011, which has been amended from time to time.
 Nexa made an initial payment of US\$8.0 million to acquire the Magistral concessions, subject to a 2.0% NSR royalty upon production.
 Under the terms of the contract in 2016, Nexa Peru exercised the option by committing to invest a minimum 70% of declared initial capital expenditures by September 2024 and as a result of the COVID-19 pandemic, this term was extended by the government for an additional year, starting in September 2024.
 In 2023, new alignments were finalized, and an additional 35-month extension period was approved by force majeure, extending the period until August 2028.
-Pursuant to the terms of this commitment with the Peruvian Government to minimum investments levels in the project during this period, Nexa Peru would be required to pay a penalty of million, and, if not completed, the penalty exposure would be US\$97.0 million.
+Pursuant to the terms of this commitment with the Peruvian Government to minimum investments levels in the project during this period, Nexa Peru would be required to pay a penalty of 30% of the unexecuted minimum investment commitment if not completed by August 2028.
+As of December 31, 2024, the unexecuted minimum investment commitment was US\$323.0 million, and, if not completed, the penalty exposure would be US\$97.0 million.
 Nexa Peru currently holds a 100.0% interest in 15 of the 36 concessions, Nexa holds 21 concessions by way of a lease agreement entered into with Compania Magistral S.A.C., a company also controlled by Nexa Peru.
 We spent approximately US\$1.7 million on the Magistral project in 2024 and continue to review capital allocation to this project in our portfolio.